 Who we are and what we do

-Our team at Millendo Therapeutics is primarily focused on developing new treatments for orphan endocrine diseases where there are significant unmet medical needs.
+Our team at Millendo Therapeutics is primarily focused on developing new treatments for endocrine diseases where there are significant unmet medical needs.

-As a leading orphan endocrine disease company, we are committed to pursuing distinct and transformative treatments to address patient needs, as well as those of families, caregivers and healthcare providers.
+We are committed to pursuing distinct and transformative treatments to address patient needs, as well as those of families, caregivers and healthcare providers.

 Founded in 2012, we believe in the ability to leverage scientific advances to develop novel compounds to treat complex conditions and advance clinical care.
-Our commitment is to develop first-in-class therapies that enable patients, families, and caregivers to live fuller lives.
+Our commitment is to develop new therapies that enable patients, families, and caregivers to live fuller lives.

 Board of Directors